Ultimate quantum sensitivity in the estimation of the delay between two interfering photons through frequency-resolving sampling

+We demonstrate the ultimate sensitivity allowed by quantum physics in the estimation of the time delay between two photons by measuring their interference at a beam-splitter through frequency-resolving sampling measurements.
+This sensitivity can be increased quadratically by decreasing the photonic temporal bandwidth even at values smaller than the time delay when standard two-photon interferometers become inoperable and without adapting the path of the reference photon, nor the need of time-resolving detectors with an unfeasible high resolution.
+Applications can range from more feasible imaging of nanostructures, including biological samples, and nanomaterial surfaces to quantum enhanced estimation based on frequency-resolved boson sampling in optical networks.

 Photons manifest unique quantum properties which might appear odd and counter intuitive from a classical standpoint.
-A paradigmatic example of this unusual behaviour is given by the interference pattern of two photons~when two identical photons simultaneously impinge on the two faces of a beam-splitter, and on-off detectors are employed at each one of its output arms, no coincidence event is ever observed.
-Instead the two photons always end up in the same output arm of the beam-splitter~\cite{Hong1987,Shih1988,Abram1986,Prasad1987,Ou1987,Fearn1987, Rarity1989,Bouchard2021}.
-This tendency of the photons to `bunch' together is a prerogative of all quanta of bosonic fields (e.g. the electromagnetic field), and arises from the lack of information on which path the two photons undertake when interfering at the beam splitter.
-Such interference phenomenon tends to disappear at the increasing of the distinguishability between the two photons, for example in their colours, polarizations or injection times at the beam splitter.
-This allows us to conceive estimation schemes for high-precision measurements of the two-photon time delay~\cite{Hong1987,Lyons2018,Chen2019,Fabre2021}, or the state of polarization of the photons~\cite{Harnchaiwat2020}.
-Remarkably, the estimation of time intervals has achieved in this way precisions ranging from sub-picoseconds~\cite{Hong1987}, even up, recently, to the attoseconds regime~\cite{Lyons2018}.
+A paradigmatic example of this unusual behaviour is given by the interference of two identical photons after impinging separately at the two faces of a balanced beam-splitter, as the two photons always end up together in one of the two output arms of the beam-splitter~\cite{Hong1987,Shih1988,Abram1986,Prasad1987,Ou1987, Fearn1987, Rarity1989,Bouchard2021}.
+This tendency of the photons to `bunch' together arises from the lack of information on which path the two photons undertake when interfering at the beam-splitter.
+Such interference phenomenon is sensitive to the differences between the physical parameters associated with the two photons.
+This has motivated estimation schemes for high-precision measurements of the two-photon time delay~\cite{Hong1987,Lyons2018,Chen2019,Fabre2021}, or the state of polarization of the photons~\cite{Harnchaiwat2020}.
+Remarkably, the estimation of time intervals has achieved in this way precisions ranging from sub-picoseconds~\cite{Hong1987} up to the attoseconds regime~\cite{Lyons2018}.
+In particular, the employment of notions borrowed from estimation theory and the subsequent study of the Fisher information~\cite{Cramer1999,Rohatgi2000} -- a way to quantify the ultimate amount of information that can be obtained about an unknown parameter with a given estimation scheme -- have recently allowed for a further boost in the levels of precision achievable~\cite{Lyons2018,Chen2019,Scott2020,Fabre2021}.
+On the other hand, these analyses also show that the sensitivity of schemes based purely on the observation of the coincidence and bunching statistic is highly dependent on how much the two photons differ from each other in the parameter to estimate, such as their relative time delay~\cite{Hong1987, Shih1988, Abram1986, Prasad1987, Ou1987, Fearn1987, Rarity1989, Lyons2018, Bouchard2021}.
+In particular, such two-photon interference techniques become insensitive to photonic time delays beyond the temporal bandwidth of the photons~\cite{Hong1987, Shih1988, Abram1986, Prasad1987, Ou1987, Fearn1987, Rarity1989, Lyons2018, Bouchard2021}